10.8. Association

 (a)(b)(c)

 Building objects related by association.
 "A plain association between two classes represents a structural relationship between peers, meaning that both classes are conceptually at the same level, no one more important than the other"1.
-Neither peer is superior nor inferior to the other or "special" in any way, making association the only bidirectional relationship.
+Neither peer is superior nor inferior to the other or "special" in any way, making association the only symmetric and bidirectional relationship.
 Like composition and aggregation, association is a has a relationship, but unlike them, it reads equally well in both directions.

 1. The UML reflects the relationship's symmetry with a symmetric connector symbol - both ends are plain and undecorated.
 We can read the relationship in either direction: "A contractor has a project" or "a project has a contractor."

 2. Programmers implement association with two pointer member variables, one in each related class.
 Maintaining two pointers - initializing both and updating both whenever the relationship changes - is one reason association is more difficult to program.
-The second problem, in languages like C++, is the need for a forward reference: class project;.
+The second problem, in languages like C++, is the need for a forward declaration: class project;.

 3. Objects bound by association do not overlap - neither nested nor embedded in the other.
 Each object has a pointer that points to the other.